PeterWangIntel/crosswalk-website/Webapi-support-on-different-versions.md

 | Messaging| xwalk.experimental.messaging | >= Android 4.0 |

 Notes:
 Even if a device is installed with Android 4.2, it doesn't mean all new features in Android 4.2 are already supported.
-For example, Presentation API introduced from Android 4.2 can't work on ZTE Geek Phone(Android 4.2.2).
+For example, Presentation API introduced from Android 4.2 can't work on ZTE Geek Phone(Android 4.2.2) because hardware doesn't support it.